-The DG834G 54 Mbps Wireless ADSL Firewall Router provides continuous, high-speed 10/100 Ethernet access between your wireless and Ethernet devices.
-The DG834G wireless router enables your entire network to share an Internet connection through the built-in ADSL modem that otherwise is used by a single computer.
-With minimum setup, you can install and use the router within minutes
+The DG834 ADSL Firewall Router provides continuous, high-speed 10/100 Ethernet access between your Ethernet devices.
+The DG834 ADSL router enables your entire network to share an Internet connection through the built-in ADSL modem that otherwise is used by a single computer.
+With minimum setup, you can install and use the router within minutes.

-The DG834G wireless router provides multiple Web content filtering options, plus e-mail browsing activity reporting and instant alerts.
+The DG834 ADSL router provides multiple Web content filtering options, plus e-mail browsing activity reporting and instant alerts.
 Parents and network administrators can establish restricted access policies based on time-of-day, Web site addresses and address keywords, and share high-speed ADSL Internet access for up to 253 personal computers.
 The included firewall and Network Address Translation (NAT) features protect you from hackers.